-- 1.5 hour written exam; assessing any content from topics 1-4, including relevant practical skills. - 50% of AS level. - 75 marks in total 65 marks: short answer questions.
-10 marks: comprehension question.
+- 1.5 hour written exam; assessing any content from topics 3-4, including relevant practical skills.

+- 50% of AS level.

+- 80 marks in total.

 Medicine continues to be a popular choice here at Brighton College Abu Dhabi, but for every person who goes on to study Medicine, we have another pupil who chooses another Biology related path.
 In recent years we have had pupils leave to study Bioinformatics, Genetics, Biomedical Science, Biology, Earth Sciences, Dentistry and Physiotherapy to name but a few.
 The skills you develop during an A-Level in Biology mean that there are many paths that are open beyond A-Level, and even outside of Biology.